slevithan/regex-colorizer/README.md

 [![npm version][npm-version-src]][npm-version-href]
 [![bundle][bundle-src]][bundle-href]

-Regex Colorizer is a lightweight library (5 kB min/gzip, with no dependencies) for adding syntax highlighting to your regular expressions in blogs, docs, regex testers, and other tools.
+Regex Colorizer is a lightweight library (3.8 kB, with no dependencies) for adding syntax highlighting to your regular expressions in blogs, docs, regex testers, and other tools.
 It supports the **JavaScript regex flavor** ([ES2022](https://github.com/slevithan/awesome-regex#javascript-regex-evolution)) with **web reality**.
 In other words, it highlights regexes as web browsers actually interpret them.

 The API is simple.
 Just give the elements that contain your regexes (`pre`, `code`, or whatever) the class `regex`, and call `colorizeAll()`.
 See more usage examples below.